 Beware the Clause with Claws

-It may be placed in a clause of its own, or be buried in another clause.
+It may be placed in a clause of its own or buried in another clause.
 It is worth the time to hunt it down and see what it says.

 Here’s how the competing works clause is phrased in a Penguin Putnam contract: “The Author agrees that during the term of this Agreement he will not, without the written permission of the Publisher, publish or authorize to be published any work substantially similar to the Work or which is reasonably likely to injure its sale or the merchandising of the other rights granted herein.” (“Work” means the book you’re writing.)